Inside the Factory: Series 10

+It was confirmed by Paddy McGuinness that there would be a 10th series with filming beginning in May 2025.

-Re-edited and Syndicated versions
+Re-edited and syndicated versions

 Netherlands

 In the Netherlands, some episodes have been re-edited together, cutting out the presenters, to produce a series called Binnen in de Fabriek which has been broadcast by RTL.

 United States

 In the US, the Smithsonian Channel shows a re-edited version of the show, still presented by Gregg Wallace, called Inside the Food Factory, which has also been broadcast on Smithsonian's British Freeview channel.

-These episodes are available on the smithsonianchannel.com website.
+These episodes are available on the Smithsonian Channel website.